jaredkrinke/version_ts/README.md

-  -i, --increment <major|minor|patch>  Increments the specified version component -s, --set <version>                  Overwrites the existing version with the specified version -g, --get                            Prints the current version -t, --tag                            Adds a Git tag for the current version --version                            Prints the version of version_ts itself (not the current module!)
+  -i, --increment <major|minor|patch>  Increments the specified version component -s, --set <version>                  Overwrites the existing version with the specified version -g, --get                            Prints the current version -c, --commit                         Automatically commit the updated version.ts using Git -t, --tag                            Adds a Git tag for the current version --version                            Prints the version of version_ts itself (not the current module!)
   -h, -?, --help                       Display usage information